andrewprock/pokerstove/README.md

 PokerStove
 ==========

-PokerStove is a highly hand optimized poker hand evaluator for the game of Texas Hold'em.
-It was first released in 2002, and has been available as freeware since it's first release.
+PokerStove is a highly hand optimized C++ poker hand evaluation library.
+The Win32 Hold'em GUI was first released in 2002, and has been available as freeware since it's first release.

 The core libraries of pokerstove are being open sourced.
 The project is